 |Best Dates to See in Spring:||April 21 - May 21|

 Spring: Black-and-white Warblers are one of the most common warblers at Monticello Park.
 They start to arrive in mid-April and are seen in good numbers during the last week of April through the middle of May.
 Their breeding range includes much of the eastern half of the United States, and they prefer deciduous woods near water.
 They nest in the Washington metro area, but not at Monticello.

 Fall: Black-and-white Warblers start to arrive at Monticello during August on their journey south.
-They pass through during September into the middle of October.
+They pass through during September into early October.